MohsenYN/AllInOne/README.md

 `
 ### Install from GitHub

-You can install the AllInOne using its source on you system like so:
+You can install the AllInOne from GitHub like so:

 ``` r
 remotes::install_github('Mohsen1080/AllInOne')